Developer-Linus/Discovering_Databases_ALX/Database_Definition/README.md

 - Popular examples of DBMS include MySQL, PostgreSQL, Oracle, Microsoft SQL Server, and MongoDB.

 ## Practice Exercises
-Exercise 1: Design a simple database schema for a library management system, including tables for books, authors, and borrowers
+Exercise 1: Design a simple database schema for a library management system, including tables for books, authors, and borrowers<br>

 Exercise 2: Define relationships between the tables you just created.
 Clearly identify primary keys, foreign keys and relationships (such as one-to-one, one-to-many … etc)

 ## Additional Resources